Chicken & Vegetable Tray Bake

 Notes

 Note 1 – You may choose to truss the chicken, which traps moisture and also presents well, but this is optional.
-The results without trussing are delicious, and you will be left with perfectly cooked chicken every time.
+The results without trussing are still delicious, and you will be left with perfectly cooked chicken every time.
+If you are cooking two chickens at the same time, you will likely need to add 15–20 minutes to the overall cooking time.
+To find out how to truss a chicken, watch this video.

-MAKE AHEAD – Marinate the chicken for up until 48 hours before cooking.
+Marinate the chicken for up to 48 hours before cooking.

 Leftover ideas: